Isogrid

-Isogrid is a type of partially hollowed-out structure formed usually from a single metal plate (or face sheet) with triangular integral stiffening ribs (often called stringers).
-It was patented by McDonnell Douglas (now part of Boeing).
+Isogrid is a type of partially hollowed-out structure formed usually from a single metal plate with integral triangular stiffening stringers.
+It was patented by McDonnell Douglas (now part of Boeing) in 1975.

-It is extremely light and stiff.
-Compared to other materials, it is expensive to manufacture, and so it is restricted to spaceflight applications and some particularly critical parts of more general aerospace use.
+Isogrids are extremely light and stiff.
+Compared to other materials, it is expensive to manufacture, and so it is restricted to spaceflight applications and some aerospace use.

 Theory and design

 Isogrid structures are related to sandwich-structured composite panels; both can be modeled using sandwich theory, which describes structures with separated, stiff face sheets and a lighter interconnecting layer.
 Isogrids are manufactured from single sheets of material and with large-scale triangular openings, and an open pattern to the flanges, compared to closed sheets and foam or honeycomb structures for the sandwich-composite structures.

 Isogrid structures are constituted by a thin skin reinforced with a lattice structure.
 Such structures are adopted in the aeronautical industry since they present both structural resistance and lightness.

-The triangular pattern is very efficient because it retains rigidity while saving material and therefore weight.
-The term isogrid is used because the structure acts like an isotropic material, with equal properties measured in any direction, and grid, referring to the sheet and stiffeners structure.